 The basics of PLUS loans

 To be eligible for a Parent PLUS loan, your child must be enrolled at a qualifying school and take at least a half-time course load.
-You and your child must also meet the basic eligibility criteria, such as demonstrating financial need and being a U.S. citizen or eligible noncitizen.
+You and your child must also meet the basic eligibility criteria for federal student aid, such as demonstrating financial need and being a U.S. citizen or eligible noncitizen.

-You’ll also have to fill out and submit the Free Application for Federal Student Aid, or FAFSA, which you can now fill out and submit as early as October 1.
+You’ll also have to fill out and submit the Free Application for Federal Student Aid, or FAFSA, which you’ll need to fill out and submit by a specific deadline.

 Schools have different application processes for Parent PLUS loans.
 You’ll either be able to request the loan from StudentLoans.gov, or you may have to check with the school’s financial aid office for information on their process.